 - Ignoring social media: There is a tech revolutionary and entrepreneurs need to use it!

-What’s your view on small businesses experiencing cash flow problems, and forecast isn’t good.
+A: What’s your view on small businesses experiencing cash flow problems, and forecast isn’t good.
 And want to tap into their personal wealth to shore up their emerging businesses?

 As an entrepreneur, you are thinking about cash flow all of the time.
 An entrepreneur should not just think about his personal funds but about different sources of funding being it debt or equity when available including from friends and family as business angels tend to be rare in Africa given the cultural context and aversion to entrepreneurship.